-(7.28.08) Unused non-controlled medication shall be returned to the issuing pharmacy or destroyed as follows:

-- (a) Unused non-controlled medication will be destroyed by incineration whenever possible.
+- (c) The quantity of the unused medicine in the prescription container. - (7.28.08) Unused non-controlled medication shall be destroyed as follows: - (a) Unused non-controlled medication will be destroyed by incineration whenever possible.
 Small amounts of drugs may be flushed into the sewer system, unless prohibited by local ordinance.
 An officer or medical staff member shall destroy the medication in an approved manner.
-A second officer or medical staff member shall witness this destruction and both persons shall sign and date the unused drug list attesting to the destruction of the medication and listing the method of destruction. - (b) Unused controlled medication shall be disposed of in the proper manner as per the Florida Board of Pharmacy Rule 64B16-28.303, Methods of Destruction. - (7.28.09) In order to maintain continuity of prescribed medication whenever an inmate is transferred to another facility, the inmate's medication log and three days dosage of the medication shall accompany the inmate's medical records to the receiving facility unless otherwise directed by the physician or designee.

-(7.28.10) Inmates who are taking prescription medication and are released from custody shall be given a minimum of 3 days dosage of the remainder of their medication to take with them, or a 3 day supply via a written prescription or voucher to have filled at the detention facility's designated pharmacy,unless otherwise directed by the physician, so they may continue the physician's prescribed treatment.
+A second officer or medical staff member shall witness this destruction and both persons shall sign and date the unused drug list attesting to the destruction of the medication and listing the method of destruction. - (b) Unused controlled medication shall be disposed of in the proper manner as per the Florida Board of Pharmacy Rule 64B16-28.303, Methods of Destruction. - (7.28.09) In order to maintain continuity of prescribed medication whenever an inmate is transferred to another facility, the inmate's medication log and three days dosage of the medication shall accompany the inmate's medical records to the receiving facility unless otherwise directed by the physician or designee. - (7.28.10) Inmates who are taking prescription medication and are released from custody shall be given no more than 3 days dosage of the remainder of their medication to take with them, unless otherwise directed by the physician, so they may continue the physician's prescribed treatment.
 If the inmate refuses the medication, the words "refused upon release" shall be written in the Amount Issued column on the Medication Administration Record.
-The official shall then initial the medication log and the medication shall be treated as unused medication and handled in accordance with subsections (7.28.07) and (7.28.08) above.

-(7.28.11) Refrigerators.

-- (a) Storage of medications which require refrigeration shall comply with the following: - (1) Drugs and nonprescription medications requiring refrigeration shall be stored in a refrigerator. - (2) When stored in a general-use refrigerator, medications shall be stored in separate, covered, waterproof, labeled receptacles. - (3) Refrigerators in which medications are stored shall be equipped with a thermometer, and the temperature of the refrigerator shall be maintained between 36 degrees Fahrenheit and 46 degrees Fahrenheit.

-- (i) Medication refrigerators shall be cleaned and inspected monthly by Medical Staff. - (ii) A refrigerator check list, or other form developed by the facility, shall be used to document the cleaning and inspection of refrigerators.
+The official shall then initial the medication log and the medication shall be treated as unused medication and handled in accordance with subsections (7.28.07) and (7.28.08) above. - (7.28.11) Refrigerators. - (a) Storage of medications which require refrigeration shall comply with the following: - (1) Drugs and nonprescription medications requiring refrigeration shall be stored in a refrigerator. - (2) When stored in a general-use refrigerator, medications shall be stored in separate, covered, waterproof, labeled receptacles. - (3) Refrigerators in which medications are stored shall be equipped with a thermometer, and the temperature of the refrigerator shall be maintained between 39 degrees Fahrenheit and 46 degrees Fahrenheit. - (i) Medication refrigerators shall be cleaned and inspected monthly by facility personnel. - (ii) A refrigerator check list, or other form developed by the facility, shall be used to document the cleaning and inspection of refrigerators.